 EFTPOS and Business-Related Devices

-For businesses relying on EFTPOS or similar devices—these may face compatibility issues with the NBN.
+For businesses relying on EFTPOS or similar devices, these may face compatibility issues with the NBN.
 You might need to explore new gear or additional wiring solutions, especially if power outages are an ongoing concern.

-Compatibility with Essential Devices
+Compatibility with Other Devices

 Devices like emergency phones in lifts or even fax machines may not be on friendly terms with NBN setups.
 Best to check with your NBN provider beforehand.